Demigodrick/community_bot/README.md

 `pip install schedule`

+Change .env.example to .env and fill in with your details.

 # Running on a server
 I recommend screen (if its not already installed) for running this on a server.